Montreal conjugal violence advocate says not enough is being done to protect women | CBC News

-Montreal conjugal violence advocate says not enough is being done to protect women
+Women's advocate says not enough is being done to protect them from conjugal violence

 Man, 36, facing 1st-degree murder charges after assault charges laid in July

-A conjugal violence advocate in Montreal says she's disappointed but not surprised to learn about the death Friday of a woman in the city's Montréal-Nord borough.
+A woman who works with victims of conjugal violence in Montreal says she's disappointed but not surprised to learn about the death Friday of a woman in the city's Montréal-Nord borough.

-A 36-year-old man appeared in court on Saturday and is facing first-degree murder charges after police discovered the body of his former spouse, 46-year-old Viergemene Toussaintin, in an apartment.
+A 36-year-old man appeared in court on Saturday and is facing first-degree murder charges after police discovered the body of his former spouse, 46-year-old Viergemene Toussaint, in an apartment.

 While Montreal police claimed the man was not known to them, court files from July reveal that Antoine Coby is also facing assault, unlawful confinement and mischief charges in an incident that allegedly happened in May.